-Within each module, lessons on Watershed Moments, Role Models, Faith, and Activism highlights these concepts in the lives of the people profiled.
+Within each module, lessons on Watershed Moments, Role Models, Faith, and Activism highlight these concepts in the lives of the people profiled.

-The culminating lesson of each module is a call to action, encouraging students to take all that they have learned from
+The culminating lesson of each module is a call to action, encouraging students to take all that they have learned from the Speaking Truth curriculum and implement that learning to make a difference.
+Fund for the Future of Our Children (FFC) has supported student activism and examples of student-led initiatives can be found at www.futureofchildren.net.